 The company you choose should share your values, understand what motivates you, and care about your measures of success.
 This applies to all parts of your business from metrics and goals to employee engagement and retention.
 When your mission and vision are united with your provider, they not only become an extension of your team but are also are invested in your growth.

-Ask how they find top talent in your function and industry, and find out their recruiting and hiring process.
-While you’re at it, look at their company and employee profiles on LinkedIn and ask for bios of top managers and leadership to make sure their backgrounds will work well with your business.
+Ask potential vendors how they find top talent in your function and industry and find out their recruiting and hiring process.
+While you’re at it, look at their company and employee profiles on LinkedIn and ask for the bios of top managers and leadership to make sure their backgrounds will work well with your business.

-Find out About Infrastructure and Technology
+Find Out About Infrastructure and Technology

 If the infrastructure, including hardware, software, and systems are not reliable, you’ll be in for a lot of frustration.
 Make sure that not only are infrastructure and technology in place but also that backup plans are ready to go in case of any technological breakdown outside of the outsourcer's control.

-Although it’s a time investment to travel to the outsourcing site, especially if they are offshore, the perspective you get from being there, seeing the employees and the processes at work is priceless.
-It will also put you at ease knowing just where your program will be carried out
+Although it’s a time investment to travel to the outsourcing site, especially if they are offshore, the perspective you get from being there, seeing the employees, and the processes at work is priceless.
+It will also put you at ease knowing just where your program will be carried out.